hemachandarn/Time-Series-Analysis-of-Superstore-Sales-Data/README.md

 # Time-Series-Analysis-of-Superstore-Sales-Data
 Perform EDA and build a forecast model using the Superstore sales data

-# Women's E-Commerce-Clothing-Reviews
-Analyzing Customer reviews using Text Mining to classify whether they will recommend a product or not.

 ## **Abstract**

 Customer feedback is a crucial source of information describing user experience with a company and its service.
 Just like in product development, efficient use of feedback can help identify and prioritize opportunities for company’s further development.